stormpath/stormpath-documentation/source/idsite.rst

 #.
 Transfer the ID Site content to your bucket

    There are numerous tools you can use to transfer files to your S3 bucket.
-I prefer the AWS Command Line Interface.
+   Below is an example using the AWS Command Line Interface.

    Here's the command to transfer the ID Site minified files to your S3 bucket: